 When a Phantom has successfully finished running for the first time, it will generate a CSV file containing information about what it has done or extracted.
-You can retrieve this file (along with a JSON file that is also generated) from the Phantom’s console page (found by clicking on the relevant Phantom from your Dashboard).
+You can retrieve this file, along with a JSON file, from the Phantom’s console page.
+(You can access the console page by clicking on the relevant Phantom from your Dashboard).

 To access your results, you have two options:

 1. Download the CSV to import it manually into Google Sheets or open it with another spreadsheet program

 When you should use this manual option?

 You should use this manual option when your Phantom has been used for a single launch, such as exporting a search of a hundred profiles or a list of followers.

 How to import the results file manually into Google Sheets

 1. Download the CSV file by clicking on the download button on the Phantom's console page.